-The Founders are major sponsors of Box Tale Soup, alongside the Arts Council and Everyman Theatre, Cheltenham and will perform fo both Founders and at Treloar's School as part of this funding. www.boxtalesoup.co.uk To date they have completed six commissions for the Everyman in Cheltenham, and one for the Clark Memorial Library in Los Angeles, they have also produced collaborations with renowned choral ensemble, The Sixteen, and Guardian charity of the year award winners, Music Action International.
-Pandemic allowing, their next production will be at the Everyman in December, "A Christmas Carol".
+The Founders are major sponsors of Box Tale Soup, alongside the Arts Council and Everyman Theatre, Cheltenham.
+The group will perform for both Founders and Treloar's School as part of this funding. www.boxtalesoup.co.uk To date they have completed six commissions for the Everyman in Cheltenham, and one for the Clark Memorial Library in Los Angeles, they have also produced collaborations with renowned choral ensemble, The Sixteen, and Guardian charity of the year award winners, Music Action International.

 After a really tough year and following a rigorous assessment process, The Access Project has been approved as an official National Tutoring Programme (NTP) Tuition Partner.
 The NTP is a nationwide effort to help disadvantaged students catch up after the devastating impact of COVID, through high-quality tuition.
 The funding will advance our plans to help more young people in a new region.
 Our success in this bid is a real testament to the dedication of the whole TAP community to improving student outcomes.